-Maintaining your furnace can help quite a bit in the time in between furnace service appointments.
-One of the simplest, and crucial, ways to care for your furnace is in changing your furnace filter.
-Having a filthy air filter can contribute to a host of negative issues for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.
+Maintaining your furnace can go a long way in the months in between furnace service appointments.
+One of the easiest, and critical, ways to care for your furnace is in replacing your furnace filter.
+Having a filthy air filter can contribute to a host of negative issues for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.

 So what goes in to determining when you should change your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters usually need to be changed every month and 3 inch filters should be swapped out every three months, based on the recommendations of the filter company.
+1 inch filters usually need to be replaced every month and 3 inch filters need to be swapped out every three months, based on the recommendations of the filter company.

-- Home habits: if you have pets in your home, it could make sense to change your filter more often due to pet dander.
-If you have someone in the house that deals with allergies or asthma, think about replacing your home’s air filter more regularly to help potentially decrease their symptoms.
+- Home habits: if you have pets in your home, it could make sense to replace your filter more often due to pet dander.
+If you have someone in the house that deals with allergies or asthma, consider replacing your home’s air filter more regularly to help potentially decrease their symptoms.

-Now you’re likely wondering how to replace your furnace filter.
+Now you’re probably wondering how to change your furnace filter.
 Obviously this will differ depending on what furnace you have, but usually:

 At Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 305-440-1505 or arrange an appointment with us online.

 - Open or remove the air filter panel close to the bottom of your furnace to reveal an open compartment.